google/docsy/userguide/content/en/docs/Adding content/lookandfeel.md

 ### Site colors

-To easily customize your site's colors, add SCSS variable project overrides to `assets/scss/_variables_project.scss`.
+To easily customize your site's colors, add SCSS variable overrides to `assets/scss/_variables_project.scss`.
 A simple example changing the primary and secondary color to two shades of purple: